BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_01.md

 Immediately down from your starting position, in a rock you'll find a hidden *Normal Gem* (A).
 There are tons of hidden items in this game, and we won't get the Itemfinder for another two badges or so.

 More hidden items:
-- (B): *Poké Ball*
+- (B): *Poke Ball*
 - (C): *Red Shard*

-It's worth noting that shards are useful in Reborn for obtaining Ability Capsules and Pokémon as well as learning moves via tutors.
+It's worth noting that shards are useful in Reborn for obtaining Ability Capsules and Pokemon as well as learning moves via tutors.

 Proceed to the right into Opal Ward.
 A girl at the bottom of the area will give you a *Potion*.
 In general, talk to as many people in Reborn as you can - they offer helpful tips for battles, give you useful items, etc.